lbenicio/launchy/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report a problem with Tahoe Launchpad
+about: Report a problem with Launchy
 title: "[Bug]: "
 labels: bug
 assignees: ""